kokrah/HTShape/README.md

-shape: Shape analysis of high-throughput experiments data.
+HTShape: Shape analysis of high-throughput experiments data.
 ==========================================================

 Distributional shape is often characterized by